Suggested Reading:

 We request that the words of remembrance be brief, no more than three minutes.
 Instead the speakers often go for fifteen to thirty minutes.
 The length is usually due to the fact that the speaker(s) is/are ignoring the fact that they should not be giving a eulogy but only share an example or two of the way the deceased lived his/her faith.
 Many times these extended eulogies are delivered by someone who anticipated that he/she would be able to be composed at the time, but in fact become very emotional and have great difficulty in delivering their words.
 This situation becomes very uncomfortable for the assembly and often results in more grief for the bereaved at a time in the liturgy when they had been lifted a little beyond grief through the Eucharistic celebration.

 Many of these problems could be avoided if our request that the words of remembrance be submitted in writing prior to the liturgy were honored.
 However, only once has this guideline been followed.
-So generally, the priest has no idea what is going to happen when the person ascends the pulpit.
+So generally, the priest has no idea what is going to happen when the person ascends the ambo.
 Sometimes the words spoken are not only uncomfortable, but clearly heretical.
-(I have had to listen to totally pantheistic poems being read from the same pulpit from which the Gospel is proclaimed!)
+(I have had to listen to totally pantheistic poems being read from the same ambo from which the Gospel is proclaimed!)

 On one occasion a child of the deceased openly proclaimed that he knew that all this “Church stuff was important to his father, but that he didn't believe in any of it — especially life after death!